Androz2091/k8s-infrastructure/README.md

 * **DB**: This namespace is for all the databases such as PostgreSQL, PgAdmin4.
 * **Workflows**: This namespace is for all the workflows such as Harbor.
 * **Monitoring**: This namespace is for all the monitoring services such as Grafana, Prometheus, Alertgram.
+* **Backups**: One snapshot of each volume is taken every 30 minutes, and a backup is sent to a S3 bucket every night.
+The retention policy is 7 days for snapshots and 30 days for off-site backups.
+Movies and TV shows are not backed up, considered as non-critical data.

 ## 📜 Wiki